-If it, your work boot that gets wet and you want to clean it, ended up of lace closure, get rid of the lace from shoes.
-Wahs it separately with liquid detergent, dirty washing cleaner, or by the soap.
+If, your work boot gets wet and you want to clean it, ended up with a lace closure, and get rid of the lace from the shoes.
+Wahs it separately with liquid detergent, dirty washing cleaner, or soap.

 4. Fill The Shoes With Dry Newspaper

-This is what you are starting the principle work- fill and cover the entire shoe with newspaper and let it be at least for 24 hours.
+This is how you are starting the principle work- fill and cover the entire shoe with newspaper and let it be at least 24 hours.
 However, instead of the newspaper, you can also use tissue paper or spongy paper as well.

 5. Get Rid Of Paper And Restore The Insole & Lace

 You are almost done with your expensive leather shoes, entirely cleaning and drying them.
 At this moment, remove papers, and check sensibly whether there is any more water, excess moisture, raindrop spot, or even a little moisture.

 Use a blow dryer or hairdryer to make sure there is no more moisture.
 Then replace the laces as well as the insoles in the right place.
 Likewise, you can use a soft-bristled shoe brush or a typical bristle brush.

 Try to do the entire work with good room temperature.
 Because the heat source that you used to dry it also makes sense, never let it under the burning sun.